A power-law form of unit hydrograph (transfer function).

 values smaller than this will be set to zero.

-the model output as a ts
+the model output as a ts object, with the same

-dimensions and time window as the input U
+dimensions and time window as the input U.

 The power law form of the unit hydrograph is: